Harshitprajapati10/nanoGPT-pytorch/README.md

 # NanoGPT-PyTorch
-*A minimal, educational implementation of Bigram LM, Self-Attention, and Transformer models trained on Tiny Shakespeare.*
+*A implementation of Bigram LM, Self-Attention, and Transformer models trained on Tiny Shakespeare.*

 ---